jagerber48/sciform/CONTRIBUTING.rst

   An alternative is to install ``pre-commit`` directly into your base python installation using ``pip``.
-  Another alternative is to install ``pre-commit`` into the local virtual environment, but in this case you will always need to activate the virtual environment before running ``git`` commands.
+  Another alternative is to install ``pre-commit`` into the local virtual environment.
+  In this last case you will always need to activate the virtual environment before running ``git`` commands.